Hunter S. Thompson went across the desert while on his infamous quest to find the American Dream but he didn’t go to Disney World.

 The little brat, with pouty lip and teary eyes, pushed me out of the way while grumbling some complaint because her dream day wasn’t going according to promise.
-I wanted so badly to tell Her Highness that she wasn’t going to be a princess.
-She was more likely to swap that princess dress for a torn prom dress splattered with the varsity football team’s vomit one day.
+I wanted so badly to tell Her Highness that she probably wasn’t going to be a princess unless her father was rich.

 Disney World: The Good